 If all of this fun in the sun has you looking for some food and drink options, Asbury is chock full of them.
 The diversity in Asbury’s restaurant scene is unmatched, with everything from beer gardens and casual pizza spots, to upbeat bars and fine dining establishments.
 Treat yourself to an artisanal pie from the famous Porta Pizza (Hudson County residents may be familiar with this spot from the JC location), grab a stein and a traditional German pretzel at Asbury Festhalle & Biergarten, or discover your inner child at Johnny Mac’s, a lively Irish bar where you can get free pizza and candy with every drink you purchase and play skeeball while you wait.

 Atlantic City (2 hours from Hoboken + Jersey City)

 (Photo credit: @atlanticcitynightlife)

 Atlantic City is preceded by its reputation and is only two hours from Hudson County.
-While not all the nightclubs and pool parties will be open due to COVID-19, Atlantic City is full of non-club opportunities for fun.
+While there are certainly lots of clubs and pool parties, Atlantic City is also full of non-club opportunities for fun.
 Since AC is another beach town, be sure to pack your beach chair and towel if you’re planning a day trip.
 We suggest soaking up the sun for a few hours before enjoying all that the expansive six miles of boardwalk has to offer.
 And trust us, from exploring Ripley’s Believe It or Not! to taking a ride on the Steel Pier’s massive Ferris wheel or amusement park attractions, those six miles certainly have a lot to offer.

 We could of course never forget the casinos, so head on over and have a drink at the roulette table!